 There are four types of non-existence (med-pa): antecedent non-existence (snga-na med-pa), perished non-existence (zhig-nas med-pa), mutual non-existence (phan-tshun med-pa) and absolute non-existence (gtan-nas med-pa).
 The Mimamsakas (rgyal dpog-pa) say that there is a separate means of cognition for validly knowing such non-existences (dngos-po med-pa’i tshad-ma).
 For instance, when you see milk you can know of the antecedent non-existence of yogurt in it, that is the yogurt’s not yet being in the milk before it has curdled.
 Later, when you see the yogurt, you know of the perished non-existence of the milk in it, for once it has curdled the milk is no longer there.
 When you know of the mutual non-existence of a horse in a bull, you see that a bull is not a horse and a horse could not be a bull, for these two are mutually exclusive.
 When you see a rabbit’s head and know of the absolute non-existence of a rabbit horn on it, you know of the non-existence of something that never existed, does not exist now and can never exist.
 Although you might fantasize and see a mental image of a goat horn on a rabbit’s head, you cannot possibly imagine a rabbit horn there, because there is no such thing.

-The Charaka (Mimamsakas) claim that the number is definitely eleven.
-To the above six they add valid cognition through (7) (synthetic) reasoning, (8) non-cognition, (9) tradition, (10) inclusion and (11) intuition.
+The followers of the Charaka (Samhita) assert that the number is definitely eleven.
+To the above six they add valid cognition through (7) conjunctive reasoning, (8) non-perception, (9) tradition, (10) inclusion and (11) intuition.

 (7) With valid inferential cognition, you use analytic reasoning to infer the cause from an effect, for instance where there is smoke there must be fire.
-The reverse of this is to know something by synthetic reasoning (rigs-pa), which is to deduce the effect from a cause.
-An example is where there is fire there must be smoke.
+The reverse of this is to know something by conjunctive reasoning (rigs-pa), which is to deduce the effect from the conjunction of several causes.
+An example is where there is fire and burning fuel there must be smoke.
 With analytical reasoning, then, you reason backwards from an effect to its cause; with the latter you reason forwards from a cause to its effect, based on experience of the world.

 (9) When you know something by tradition (zhes-grags-pa), you believe something to be true because everyone else does.
 An example is knowing that a certain tree contains a spirit because all your ancestors and everyone in your community believe it does.
 Also, you know by tradition to shake hands with your right hand, and to feed a cold and starve a fever.